Capability Acquisition Framework & Organizational Signal Alignment in Recruitment

 Stats were gathered by TEKsystems surveying 13,000 job candidates and over 1,400 employers.

-I learned that ~14 years ago and I was overwhelmed to learn how tedious and complicated recruitment is.
+I learned that ~14 years ago and I was overwhelmed to learn how tedious and complexity in capability signal capture and constraint alignment is.

 It covers all industries and types of roles, some on-site and others remote, for various roles across different locations.